 MYTH: TEACCH is only for individuals with intellectual disabilities

-FACT: TEACCH works with individuals with ASD at all developmental levels, from individuals with significant mental retardation to those with superior intelligence and academic achievement.
+FACT: TEACCH works with individuals with ASD at all developmental levels, from individuals with significant intellectual disabilities to those with superior intelligence and academic achievement.

 MYTH: TEACCH is only for students in self-contained classrooms